 What is the Modulus of Elasticity?

-Modulus of elasticity (also known as elastic modulus, the coefficient of elasticity) of a material is a number which is defined by the ratio of the applied stress to the corresponding strain within the elastic limit.
-Physically it indicates a material’s resistance to being deformed when a stress is applied to it.
+Modulus of elasticity (also known as elastic modulus, the coefficient of elasticity) of a material is a number that is defined by the ratio of the applied stress to the corresponding strain within the elastic limit.
+Physically it indicates a material’s resistance to being deformed when stress is applied to it.
 Modulus of elasticity also indicates the stiffness of a material.
-Value of elastic modulus is higher for the stiffer materials.
+The value of elastic modulus is higher for stiffer materials.

 \[\text {Modulus of Elasticity,}\; E=\frac{f}{s} \]